 When people hear the word “healthcare,” it usually brings to mind health clinics and hospitals, lab coats and stethoscopes, or patients being treated by doctors and nurses.
-In the current climate, it also brings to mind those working on the front lines to keep everyone healthy and safe.

 While these images are all accurate, there’s another big component to the healthcare industry that isn’t always top of mind: cybersecurity.
 On the back end of maintaining the health and wellbeing of our society comes protecting all the data that goes into that mission.
 Healthcare organizations not only have to ensure that their internal data remains secure, they also have to protect the sensitive information of their patients, which is regulated by strict laws.